-Even from birth many babies fall victim to neonatal jaundice.
-Whether jaundice be because of an inherited factor such as in Erythroblastosis fetalis, or because of a sluggish immature liver, many babies turn yellow soon after birth instead of a glowing pink.
-Activated charcoal is a simple natural remedy for a jaudiced baby.
+Even from birth, many babies fall victim to neonatal jaundice.
+Whether jaundice is because of an inherited factor such as in Erythroblastosis fetalis, or because of a sluggish, immature liver, many babies turn yellow soon after birth instead of a glowing pink.
+Activated charcoal is a simple natural remedy for a jaundiced baby.

 For jaundiced babies, add one tablespoon of activated charcoal powder into four ounces of water.
 This makes a good slurry that is able to pass through the nipple of a baby bottle.
 Shake well before giving.
 Or, you can let the charcoal settle out, pour off the gray water and give that.

-Dr. Agatha Thrash M.D. tells the following case of neonatal jaundice in a four-day old breast-fed baby:
+Dr. Agatha Thrash M.D. shares the following case of neonatal jaundice in a four-day-old breastfed baby:

 “The father took the baby to our laboratory to be tested for its total bilirubin levels.
 The levels continued to climb over the next twenty-four hours and a consulting physician agreed with our suspicion of an ABO blood incompatibility.
 When the bilirubin rose to 18 mg% the consultant prepared to give an exchange transfusion of blood.

 The same hour the mother began administering as much charcoal as she could get the baby to accept.
 With the baby undressed in her lap, she sat in the sunlight giving over an hour of exposure to both front and back (babies can tolerate more sunlight before getting a sunburn than can adults).

 At the next six-hour bilirubin check, the level was down to 16.5%, and we knew we had avoided the hazardous exchange transfusion.
 Continuing with this treatment the bilirubin began to clear and was down to 4 mg% by the tenth day.”